Simple-Press/simple-press/README.md

 # Simple:Press
 Simple:Press is one of the most full featured forum plugins for WordPress.
-It was initially released when WordPress was just 3 years and and has been under continuous development since then for over 12 years!
+It was initially released when WordPress was just 3 years old and and has been under continuous development since then for over 12 years!
+As of Jan 2009, it is available here on Github.

 ## Requirements